whisthq/technical-interviews/hashtable/README.md

 ## How You Will Be Assessed

 For milestone 1 we are looking for clean readable code that passes the tests.
 We want to see your ability to write proficiently in C. For milestone 2 we also want to see clean code.
 If you are feeling rushed we would rather you spend more time clearly communicating your design than trying to get your code to work.
+Your code does not need to compile and work correctly, we will only be reading the code during the assessment.
+We would rather you implement half of the functions with good, solid, and clean code, than try to get a minimal viable project somewhat working.

 ## Once You're Finished

 Please DO NOT push to master; instead, branch your code changes and notes into a new branch via ```git branch [BRANCH NAME]``` and ```git checkout [BRANCH NAME]```, and submit your branch via ```git push origin [BRANCH NAME]```.

 Have fun--we look forward to seeing your work!